dat-ecosystem-archive/hyperdiscovery/readme.md

 # hyperdrive-archive-swarm

-Join a hyperdrive archive's swarm in the client and server.
+Join a hyperdrive archive's p2p swarm in the client and server.

 ```
-npm install hyperdrive-archive-swarmo
+npm install hyperdrive-archive-swarm
 ```

 ## Usage